-Many of Virginia's native animal species can be found within the park's various habitats.
+Many of Virginia's native animal species can be found within the habitats that make up Richmond National Battlefield Park.
 Visitors may glimpse deer, groundhogs, raccoons and many other creatures not commonly seen outside of protected lands.

 The transition between maintained and unmaintained park areas provides an excellent variety of habitats.
 This variety is essential for supporting a diverse animal population.
 The savannah-like forest created at Cold Harbor by prescribed burning attracts a large diversity of woodpeckers and cavity nesting birds.
 The wetland areas at Malvern Hill and Beaver Dam Creek, enhanced by beaver activity, provide habitat for fish, water birds, and turtles.
 The old growth forest community at Gaines' Mill is ideal habitat for flying squirrels, and the open field areas at Gaines' Mill and Malvern Hill create habitat for snakes, rodents and grassland birds.

 Click the title of each section to learn more about each type of animal.Mammals

 There are many interesting reptile and amphibian species to be found at Richmond National Battlefield Park: turtles, snakes, frogs and lizards abound throughout the various habitats found within park lands.
 Reptiles and amphibians are ectotherms (the scientific word for "cold-blooded",) are often able to be spotted during moderate weather, as they seek shelter during extreme heat and cold.Birds

 Birds are often the most visible wildlife found at Richmond National Battlefield Park.
 Many bird species rely on the park's combination of field, forest and wetland for food and shelter.
 The many habitats around the park are home to a variety of species, some of which are seasonal.